First Russian Antarctic Expedition: Discovery of Antarctica

 On December 31, 1819, the expedition reached Bristol Island, and survived the heaviest squall, followed with wet snow that decreased the visibility to 50 fathoms.
 At 10 pm the expedition ran into an impassable ice field and changed its course.
 Only the topsail was to be remained, even though it was also covered in snow that the crew had to put the sloops directly under the wind and calm sails.
 Watch guards had to put snow out of decks constantly.
-Officers celebrated the new year of 1820 at 6 am, and Bellingshausen wished everyone in the mess get out of a dangerous situation and safely return to the fatherland.
-It was an organized celebration for sailors – morning formation was in uniform; for breakfast, they received a rum for tea, after lunch, they got pork cabbage with sour cabbage, a glass of hot punch; for dinner – rice porridge and grog.
+Officers celebrated the new year of 1820 at 6 am.
 The same day Vostok lost Mirny out of sight, and cannon signals were not heard due to the direction of the winds.
 By noon, the ships reunited.
 On January 2, 1820, the expedition passed Thule Island at 59° south latitude.
 The name was given by James Cook in 1775 because of the abundance of ice heading more to the south did not seem possible.
-Between January 5 and 7, the vessels slowly moved to the south between ice fields and dry cold weather allowed to vent and dry the clothes and beds.
 On January 7 the crew hunted penguins which were later cooked for both privates and the officers; more than 50 harvested carcasses were transferred to Mirny.
 Penguin meat was usually soaked in vinegar and added to corned beef when cooking porridge or cabbage.
 According to Bellingshausen, sailors willingly ate penguin meat seeing that "officers also praised the food."
 On January 8, the vessels reached iceberg where they caught with seine fishing around 38 penguins and cut some ice.
 Alive penguins were locked in a chicken coop.
 Besides, lieutenant Ignatieff and Demidov got the first seal on the expedition, that they found looking like ringed seal living in Arkhangelsk Governorate.